ftjuh/I2Cwrapper/README.md

 Note that these do NOT have flash for storing the I2C address, but do have EEPROM.
 You can store the I2C address using the _addressFromFlash_firmware.h, and it is persistent across reset and power loss.
 But, that address will be erased every time you upload new code.

-Tested with: Adafruit Feather M4, Adafruit ItsyBitsy M0, Adafruit Metro M0.
+Tested with: Adafruit Feather M4, Adafruit ItsyBitsy M0, Adafruit ItsyBitsy M4, Adafruit Metro M0.

 # Examples